SeisComP/seiscomp/doc/base/overview.rst

 =========================

-The :ref:`tutorial on help<tutorials_help>` provides comprehensive list of options to get help on SeisComP.
+The :ref:`tutorial on help<tutorials_help>` provides comprehensive list of options to get help on |scname|.
-Most SeisComP modules have built-in help messages and descriptive HTML documentation.
+Most |scname| modules have built-in help messages and descriptive HTML documentation.
 Read the :ref:`tutorial on help<tutorials_help>` for a neat introduction.

 There are other sources of information beyond this documentation.